BEGINNINGS IN ITALY

 CABARET, PERFORMANCE ART, FASHION AND PRESENTING

-RADIO, TV AND CINEMA
+RADIO, CINEMA AND TV

 MUSIC

-In 2023 he took a new one-man concert to the Danae Festival in Milan and played a major role in the Franco Zeffirelli centenary production of Donizetti‘s “La fille du regiment”, at the Teatro Massimo Bellini in Catania, directed by Marco Gandini, musical direction Giuliano Carella, with John Osborn, Jessica Nuccio, Madelyn Renee.
+For 18 years, Tomasini has lent his wide vocal range to a variety of musical genres, spanning from experimental and industrial to classical and opera.
+In 2025 he previewed Exaggerata!, a new recital, at the Atlante Theatre in Palermo and took it to The Crazy Coqs in London shortly after.
+In December 2024, he made his jazz debut at Palermo’s Real Teatro Santa Cecilia (the Brass Group), singing Disney classics for Franco Maresco’s Io e il jazz series, accompanied by a trio led by Maestro Sal Bonafede on piano.
+The success led to further appearances, including one, in January 2025, with TV personality Marco Giusti.
+In November 2024 he took his one-man concert (which had premiered at the Danae Festival in Milan the previous year) to London’s Crazy Coqs.
+In May 2024 he was singer and actor in Derek Jarman’s Blue Live by composer Simon Fisher Turner, for the Cinema Museum in Turin, Italy.
+In 2023 he played a major role in the Franco Zeffirelli centenary production of Donizetti‘s La fille du regiment, at the Teatro Massimo Bellini in Catania, directed by Marco Gandini, musical direction Giuliano Carella, with John Osborn, Jessica Nuccio, Madelyn Renee.
 In 2022 he sang Cabaret chansons from the early 20th Century, with soprano Hila Baggio, directed by Omer Meir Wellber, at the Teatro Massimo in Palermo and at the Toscanini Festival in Parma and Reggio Emilia.
 In 2020 he was among the highlights at the end of year concert of the Massimo, also under the baton of maestro Wellber, alongside musician Manfredi Clemente, soprano Carmen Giannattasio, baritone Markus Werba, and actor Elis Danker.
-2020 also saw the release of a second compilation album by the Lacerba label in which Ernesto appears alongside Myss Keta, Federico Fiumani and others.
-He opens “Amour Braque“, Spiritual Front‘s 2018 album and live shows.
-Other collaborations include Marc Almond, the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni), electronic producer Shackleton (who wrote for him “Devotional Songs“, the critically acclaimed live show and album, which was among the best of 2016 for the Wire, the Quietus and many more), Julia Kent (Antony & the Johnsons), Rolo McGinty (The Woodentops), Andrew Liles (Nurse With Wound), producer Man Parrish, the Resonance Radio Orchestra, Adam Donen, Larsen, Othon and Jose Macabra (as Trans4Leben they opened the Drop Dead Festival 2011 in Berlin).
+Other collaborations include Marc Almond, the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni), electronic producer Shackleton (who wrote for him Devotional Songs, the critically acclaimed live show and album, which was among the best of 2016 for the Wire, the Quietus and many more), Julia Kent (Antony & the Johnsons), Rolo McGinty (The Woodentops), Andrew Liles (Nurse With Wound), producer Man Parrish, the Lacerba label (Ernesto appears in two of its compilation albums, alongside Myss Keta, Federico Fiumani and others), the Resonance Radio Orchestra, Spiritual Front, Adam Donen, Larsen, Othon and Jose Macabra (as Trans4Leben they opened the Drop Dead Festival 2011 in Berlin).

 He has sung his repertoire in London venues like the Royal Albert Hall (main house and Elgar Room), Purcell Room, National Theatre, Roundhouse, Cadogan Hall, Tate Britain, National Portrait Gallery, and in historical theatres around the world (Sala Apolo Barcelona, Kampnagel Hamburg, Serralves Porto, etc).